abbodi1406/BatUtil/YAOCTRI/README.md

 * For YAOCTRI - Volume flavor, if you choose "Office 365 ProPlus" along with Project 2019 and/or Visio 2019,

-Mondo licenses used for volume conversion will take precedence over Project/Visio licenses (that is Office limitation not the script)
+Mondo licenses used for volume conversion will take precedence over Project/Visio licenses (this is a limitation in Office itself, not the script)

 a better choice would be to select Mondo directly, which include Project/Visio